void-linux/void-packages/Manual.md

 - The second field specified the package name and minimal version required.
 - A third optional field (usually set to `ignore`) can be used to skip checks in soname bumps.

-Dependencies declared via `${depends}` are not installed to the master directory, rather are only checked if they exist as binary packages, and are built automatically by `xbps-src` if the specified version is not in the local repository.
+Dependencies declared via `depends` are not installed to the master directory, rather they are only checked if they exist as binary packages, and are built automatically by `xbps-src` if the specified version is not in the local repository.

-As a special case, `virtual` dependencies may be specified as runtime dependencies in the `${depends}` template variable.
-Several different packages can provide common functionality by declaring a virtual name and version in the `${provides}` template variable (e.g., `provides="vpkg-0.1_1"`).
+As a special case, `virtual` dependencies may be specified as runtime dependencies in the `depends` template variable.
+Several different packages can provide common functionality by declaring a virtual name and version in the `provides` template variable (e.g.
+`provides="vpkg-0.1_1"`).
 Packages that rely on the common functionality without concern for the specific provider can declare a dependency on the virtual package name with the prefix `virtual?` (e.g., `depends="virtual?vpkg-0.1_1"`).
 When a package is built by `xbps-src`, providers for any